 Full support of a single $500 award is available for a one-week fellowship period to encourage use of our research collections by M.A. students developing and researching thesis topics.
-Partial support is available for students residing in Kentucky who travel from beyond the greater Louisville area.
+Partial support is available for students residing in Kentucky who travel from outside the greater Louisville area.

 Full awards are $500 per week and may be awarded for up to two weeks.
 Awards must be used within eighteen months of their receipt.
-Partial support is available for scholars residing in Kentucky who travel from beyond the greater Louisville area.
+Partial support is available for scholars residing in Kentucky who travel from outside the greater Louisville area.

 H. F. Boehl Summer Interns

 Eligibility: Current enrollment in or recent completion of a graduate program in history, library science, archives, museum studies, or a related field.